s1j1k/diffusion-dialogue/README.md

 ## Jobs
 Training job: `job_train.slurm` - trains the model and saved transformer state dictionary for later inference.
 Training saves a transformer model state dict under `checkpoints/trained_model.pth`.

-Eval job: `job_eval.slurm` - runs evaluation on the model and generates plots for report.
+Uses train and eval datasets to perform training and backpropagate losses.

 Test job: `job_test.slurm` - runs test using a sample input sentence to generate example inference output.
 The output (same as stdout) will be saved in `test_log.txt`.
+Uses test dataset to generate final scores.

 Run using
 ```sh